jxeeno/opal-fare-calculator/README.md

-# opal-fare-calculator

-A work-in-progress implementation of rail Opal fares in Sydney.
+# Please use the new implementation [found here](https://github.com/jxeeno/tfnsw-opal-fare-calculator)